garrandall/popular-music-data/tracks/high-fashion-roddy-ricch-mustard.md

 Shawty know to drop it low like a limbo every time we kick it like Timbo, woah, woah, woah

-Shawty made that ass clap, she don't need no applause (Nah, nah) I put some ice on you 'cause you got a cold heart (Ooh-ooh) I know I gotta keep my shawty on go, go, go (Yeah) Drop that ass to the floor-floor, yeah
+Shawty made that ass clap, she don't need no applause (Nah, nah) I put some ice on you 'cause you got a cold heart (Ohoh I know I gotta keep my shawty on go, go, go (Yeah) Drop that ass to the floor-floor, yeah